Microsoft Azure for Research awards

 If you are using Microsoft Azure for a cloud-based research project and would like to share your story, please let us know and we will share your great work with the community.
 Email us at email@example.com.

 Microsoft Azure can help you do your research better, bigger, and faster.
 Our awards program provides access to significant amounts of cloud computing resources for a year, so you can easily experiment and scale up your project quickly to achieve more.
 Submitting a short proposal is easy, and you will receive a decision within four weeks.
-This is an ongoing program, with proposals evaluated every two months.

 General requests for proposals